Education Menu

 Make a donation to Cold Spring Harbor Laboratory’s Undergraduate Research Program.

 The technological advances in this century open a new realm of biological questions that can be addressed experimentally.
 Large genomic sequence or image datasets are routinely and quickly acquired, but the resources and expertise to analyze this data present a challenge to researchers.
-CSHL’s unique NSF REU program in Bioinformatics and Computational Biology addresses this need by providing early training to undergraduate students who might not otherwise pursue quantitative approaches.
+CSHL’s unique NSF REU program in Bioinformatics and Computational Neuroscience addresses this need by providing early training to undergraduate students who might not otherwise pursue quantitative approaches.
 CSHL’s URP/REU students learn theory and techniques from an applied perspective, investigating an important biological problem rather than from the abstract perspective of computer science.
 Students are mentored by expert CSHL researchers, who combine biology, information theory and sophisticated computational techniques to address questions at the frontiers of modern genomics, bioinformatics, and neuroscience.
-In the past ten years, CSHL’s URP/REU program has recruited and trained a diverse group of students, many of whom are still working in bioinformatics or computational fields.
+In the past ten years, CSHL’s URP/REU program has recruited and trained a wide range of students, many of whom are still working in bioinformatics or computational fields.
 Almost all URP/REU participants have continued in scientific careers and/or advanced degree programs at competitive institutions.
 The program provides students with a modern quantitative biology training program that aims to inspire young scientists to become active participants in modern biological research with its demands for quantitative and computational skills.

 Prospective REU Project Mentors